Why is my grass

 Landscaping

-The answer to 'why is my grass' is that there could be several common causes, such as improper mowing, lack of water, pests, or disease.
-Symptoms may include discoloration, thinning, or patches of dead grass.
-Solutions can range from adjusting your mowing height and watering schedule to treating pest infestations or applying fungicides.
+The answer to 'why is my grass' is that there could be several common causes, including improper mowing, lack of water, nutrient deficiencies, disease, or pest infestations.
+Symptoms may include discoloration, thinning, or patchy growth in your lawn.

 Step-by-Step Guide